oracle/weblogic-kubernetes-operator/documentation/staging/content/userguide/base-images/_index.md

 * Model in Image domains that _do not_ leverage auxiliary images:
   * This is a single container image approach that groups the Oracle binaries, domain configuration, and application binaries into a single image.
   * The Oracle Home binaries are provided by the OCR or custom image.
-  * The image containing the Oracle Home must be extended with the WebLogic Deploy Tooling install, the domain configuration as WebLogic Deploy Tooling models, and the application binaries.
+  * The image containing the Oracle Home must be extended with the WebLogic Deploy Tooling installation, the domain configuration as WebLogic Deploy Tooling models, and the application binaries.
   * May use an OCR or custom image as a base image which only contains the WebLogic Server or Fusion Middleware Infrastructure binaries.
   * See [Create a custom image with your model inside the image](#create-a-custom-image-with-your-model-inside-the-image).